14 Interesting Facts About Self Driving Cars

-While they may seem like something out of a sci-fi movie, driverless cars are fast becoming part of the new normal.
-Here, we share 13 fascinating facts about self-driving cars.
+While they may seem like something out of a sci-fi movie, driverless cars are quickly becoming part of the new normal.
+Here are 14 interesting facts about self-driving cars.

-Do you know about the beginning of self-driving cars or how many miles these vehicles have traveled?
+Do you know the origin of self-driving cars or how many miles these vehicles have traveled?
 Here are three interesting facts about the history of self-driving cars and statistics regarding how common they are projected to become in the future:

 1

-The original idea about driverless cars was introduced by General Motors in a 1939 exhibit and made a reality in 1958.
+The original idea of driverless cars was introduced by General Motors in a 1939 exhibit and made a reality in 1958.

 2